touchlab/KMMBridge/docs/DEFAULT_GITHUB_FLOW.md

-# Default Github Flow
+# Default GitHub Flow

-If you are hosting your repos in Github and can use Github Actions for CI, the Default Github Flow is the simplest way to start publishing Kotlin builds for iOS.
+If you are hosting your repos in GitHub and can use GitHub Actions for CI, the Default GitHub Flow is the simplest way to start publishing Kotlin builds for iOS.

 ## Overview

 This flow allows you to do the following:

 * Publish to public or private repos
-* Upload Xcode Framework artifacts to Github releases.
+* Upload Xcode Framework artifacts to GitHub releases.
 No external storage or auth configuration is required.
 * Can use either Cocoapods, SPM, or both

 ## Kotlin Repo